 Volvo Cars guarantee that batteries under our control are always recycled by contracted recyclers to avoid batteries ending up as landfill.
-We have contracted battery recyclers, and we are pursuing to collaborate with recyclers using a hydrometallurgical technology given the potentially high recovery rate, high purity, low energy usage and CO2 emissions.
+We have contracted battery recyclers, and we are pursuing to collaborate with recyclers using a hydrometallurgical technology given the potentially high recovery rate, high purity, low energy usage and CO_2 emissions.
 In Europe we collaborate with Hydrovolt (a joint venture between Norsk Hydro and Northvolt) where batteries in Volvo Cars' control are sent for recycling.
 The recovered material is sent for further treatment at Northvolt where it is used in new battery cells.

-Component value retention 2021 2020 2019 2018 Number of remanufactured parts 37,567 39,828 49,408 67,276 Number of batteries collected and sent for recycling 1,071
+Component value retention 2021 2020 2019 2018 Number of remanufactured parts 37,567 39,828 49,408 67,276 Number of batteries collected and sent for recycling 1.071 settings, and increase the utilisation of fleets, while meeting growing demand for shared ownership.
+The environmental and quality of life benefits are clear.
+Each shared M car can replace up to nine privately owned cars36, which helps to free up space as well as to achieve substantially reduced resource consumption and emission generation.